-How to use Microsoft Excel Pivot Tables to easily categorize spending.
+How to use Microsoft Excel Pivot Tables to categorize spending easily.
 Align with forecast and budget categories.
 Review for accuracy and find recurring expenses that need to be canceled.

-This goes hand-in-hand with one of my very first posts on this blog.
-How to Develop a Personal Finance Forecast.
-A basic version of how I used to forecast as a finance analyst.
+This goes hand-in-hand with one of my very first posts on this blog: How to Develop a Personal Finance Forecast.
+This is a basic version of how I used to forecast as a finance analyst.
 It’s a tool you can use to regularly review spending habits + plan and budget several months out.
 This post will help with documenting your actual spending.

 So without further ado, let’s look at how you can easily categorize and review actual spending.